 January 2022: InstructGPT

-OpenAI tried to reduce the amount of misinformation and offensive text that GPT-3 produced by using reinforcement learning to train a version of the model on the preferences of human testers.
+OpenAI tried to reduce the amount of misinformation and offensive text that GPT-3 produced by using reinforcement learning to train a version of the model on the preferences of human testers (a technique called reinforcement learning from human feedback, or RLHF).
 The result, InstructGPT, was better at following the instructions of people using it—known as “alignment” in AI jargon—and produced less offensive language, less misinformation, and fewer mistakes overall.
 In short, InstructGPT is less of an asshole—unless it’s asked to be one.

 May–July 2022: OPT, BLOOM